anegg0/quicklook-generator/README.md

 ### Project description

-Quicklook Generator is a CLI utility that helps you populate a markdown file with `quicklook` tags while attending a call or arguing over Slack.
+Quicklook Generator is a CLI utility that helps you populate a markdown file with `quicklook` tags while arguing over Slack.

 ### Who this project is for